IKANOW/Aleph2/README.md

 # Aleph2
-The IKANOW v2 meta-database analytics platform
+The IKANOW v2 meta-database and analytics platform